rmlmcfadden/rmlmcfadden.github.io/bnmr/software.md

 Perhaps the most versatile set of tools for "wrangling" with any β-NMR data collected at [TRIUMF] are the [Python] packages [mudpy], [bdata], and [bfit].
-They are quite user-friendly, with [bfit] providing a feature-rich [GUI] convenient "beginngers" or "exploratory" analyses.
+They are quite user-friendly, with [bfit] providing a feature-rich [GUI] convenient "beginners" or "exploratory" analyses.
 Alternatively, the packages' [API] can be used directly in [Python] scripts, providing an even finer level of control.